prof-spock/FluidSynthPlugin/README.md

 data they typically produce audio output with a difference of less than -200dBFS in a spectrum analysis.

-Those components are currently available only for Windows as VST3, but the MacOS and Linux versions are in preparation.
+Those components are currently available - as x86_64 versions - for Windows, MacOSX and Linux as VST3 and also as AU for MacOSX.

 All the code is open-source; hence you can check and adapt it to your needs.

 ## Installation

-The installation is as follows (**note that currently only the Windows platform is supported!**):
+The installation is as follows:

    1. Copy the plugin <TT>FluidSynthPlugin</TT> from the appropriate subdirectory of